 Design Considerations: Keep It Light, Keep It Right

-Choosing lighting for a hallway isn’t just about the fixture - it’s about how the light interacts with your space.
+Choosing lighting for a hallway isn’t just about the fixture—it’s about how the light interacts with your space and the rest of the room.

 -